spec-dev/allo/guides/Contract-Groups.md

 ![](https://dbjzhg7yxqn0y.cloudfront.net/cg.png)

+Contract Groups unlock a style of indexing that is concise, intuitive, and powerful, especially when consuming events across multiple chains.
+Once a contract group is formed, you can easily tap into any event in the group *by name* (e.g. `allo.ProjectRegistry.ProjectCreated`).

+## Permissions

 Every contract group belongs to particular [Namespace](./Writing-Live-Objects.md#namespaces) — such as `allo`, `gitcoin`, etc. Everyone on Spec has read access to all contract groups, while write access is reserved for members of the namespace.

 ## Requirements